 Technology projects fail for a number of avoidable reasons.
 Those reasons are the main topic of discussion the first night of every Requirements Analysis course I teach at Georgetown University.
-Over time, my students and I have identified seven common causes of project failure.
+In part 1 of this series, I described four common causes of technology project failure.
+Now let’s look at the remaining three.

 Why IT Projects Fail